kaung-myat-thu/BroCode/README.md

 ```
 usage : python brocode.py [-d or -e] [encryption_key] [content_string] [-v or none]
 ```

-  Tool support both encoding and decoding with the encryption key which is predefined by both party.

-  To encrypt "what is goin on" text with encryption key "mykey" string.
+  To encrypt "what is goin on 123" text with encryption key "mykey" string.
 Additional -v command at the end to verbose or none at all to not verbose.

 ```
-example : python brocode.py -e mykey "what is goin on"
+example : python brocode.py -e mykey "what is goin on 123"
 ```